DeepRegNet/DeepReg/docs/source/docs/configuration.md

 defined above may raise errors.
 Currently you can call one loss per field eg. one label loss type, one image loss type and one ddf/dvf loss type.

+However, setting the weight to 0 will effectively mean the model ignores the loss.
+Additionally, weights on label loss will be ignored if the `labeled` key is false or if segmentation labels are unavailable.

 #### Image

-The image loss calculates dissimilarity between image tensors passed through the network.
+The image loss calculates dissimilarity between warped image tensors and fixed image tensors.

 - `weight`: float type, weight of individual loss element in total loss function.
 - `name`: string type, one of "lncc", "ssd" or "gmi".